 Regional Development Officer (East & Central) – Paul Zarb

-Regional Development Officer (South West) - Fiona Walker
+Regional Development Officer (West and South West) - Fraser Johnston

 Head of Performance - Gary Coltman

 Gary's role is to lead the Performance Team to achieve agreed strategic goals of developing Scottish athletes to achieve on the World stage.
 In addition the managing and supporting the Performance Coaches, Gary works closely with key stakeholders such as sportscotland Institute of Sport, British Cycling and Commonwealth Games Scotland to deliver agreed outcomes including identifying and developing talented riders to gain selection on to GBCT and professional teams in addition to achieving Commonwealth Games success.

 Paul has worked for Scottish Cycling for ten years firstly as a Regional Development Coach and is now the National Mountain Bike Coach, covering the entire performance pathway for MTB in Scotland from youth riders to elite and juniors on the Scottish Cycling Performance Development Program.

 David is the national Sprint & Para coach.
 His role is to help nurture up and coming sprint potential in Scotland and engage in the pathway to deliver more International sprint cyclists at a Commonwealth Games level and Great Britain Academy/Podium level for Scottish riders to reach their potential in Cycling.